ZenMagick/ZenMagick/zenmagick/themes/default/etc/README.txt

-Additional stuff as documentation, etc.
+Additional stuff like documentation, etc.